hiveot/hub/docs/TD QnA.md

 10. 5.3.3.1 SecurityScheme
 > The forth paragraph: "Security schemes generally may require additional authentication parameters, such as a password or key.
 The location of this information is indicated by the value associated with the name in, often in combination with the value associated with name."

 * It would be nice if this made sense.
-So-far however, sense has not visited this paragraph.
+So-far however, this has eluded me.
 It is quite ambiguous.
 When removing the second sentence, sense returns to some degree.
 If this is important however then please know that this important sentence is lost to this reader.

 11. How to add a description to enum values?
 > Use-case: If an input has a restricted set of values, the consumer will have to select one of those values.
 Enum values however do not have a presentable title or description.